-PHY 252 (the lab) is a separate course from PHY 251 (the lecture and the recitation), but the same instructor supervises both and several elements of PHY 251 and 252 are "synchronized".
+PHY 252 (the lab) is a separate course from PHY 251 (the lecture and the recitation), but several elements of PHY 251 and 252 are "synchronized".
 For example, there will be no labs during the week of the midterm exams.
 Most students take the lecture/recitation and the lab concurrently.
-The labs are listed in the course schedule, available at the course WEB page.
+The labs are listed in the course schedule; see the course WEB page.
 The labs will be set up so that students can maintain social distancing as necessary.
 There is no online version for the labs.